jhumelsine/jhumelsine.github.io/_posts/2024-05-12-interpreter-design-pattern-production.md

 Different routing functionality could be provided for different package processing centers from the same code base.
 The only difference was in the scripted Routing Rules.

 I have one additional story related to _Joe_.
 In the original Grammar, the semicolon was an `Action` separator, not a line terminator.
 I could usually keep this straight since I had defined it.
-However, _Joe_ kept trying to terminate almost every line with a semicolon, which I understood.
+However, _Joe_ kept trying to terminate almost every line with a semicolon, which I understood, since that's what our source language did.
 I had to fight the urge to add a semicolon at the end of the last `Action` myself.

 He complained to me several times about it.
 I was able to fix it in the Parser easily.
 In the `ActionList` parsing, I updated the code to accept redundant semicolons and ignore them without generating a parsing error.